-Nearly 50 percent of all psychology graduates at the baccalaureate level will seek a full-time job immediately after they graduate.
-The good news is that of the psychology majors entering the labor force one year after graduation, 90 percent were employed.
-After two years, it was 94 percent.
+About 50% of Scranton B.S. psychology students will immediately seek full-time employment after they graduate.
+The good news is that, of the psychology majors entering the labor force one year after graduation, 98% were employed.

-Psychology is the second most popular undergraduate major behind business administration.
-In 1996, about 65,000 college seniors graduated with a degree in psychology, but many were not necessarily interested in a career as a psychologist.
-In fact, the National Center for Education Statistics (1993) reports that 20 percent of psychology baccalaureate recipients work in social services or public affairs, 21 percent in administrative support, 14 percent in education, 10 percent in business, 10 percent in sales, 9 percent in service personnel, and 5 percent in health professions.
-An additional 3 percent find themselves working in computer science and an equal percentage in biological sciences.
+Psychology is the third or fourth most popular college major.
+Approximately 125,000 seniors graduate with a degree in psychology each year, but many are not necessarily interested in a career as a psychologist.
+The National Center for Education Statistics reports that 20% of psychology baccalaureate recipients work in social services or public affairs, 21% in administrative support, 14% in education, 10% in business, 10% in sales, 9% in service personnel, and 5% in health professions.
+An additional 3% find themselves working in computer science and an equal percentage in biological sciences.

-The career of "psychologist" is not open to the BA or BS psychology graduate.
-American psychology has clearly made the decision that the doctorate -- and the master's degree in school psychology -- is the entry level qualification.
-Therefore, we cannot honestly speak of the baccalaureate in psychology as preparation for a career in psychology.
+The career of "psychologist" is not open to the BS psychology graduate.
+American psychology has clearly made the decision that the doctorate – and the master's degree in school psychology – is the entry-level qualification.
+Therefore, we cannot honestly speak of the baccalaureate in psychology as preparation for a career as a licensed psychologist.
 Similarly, a baccalaureate degree in political science does not qualify an individual to practice law, and a baccalaureate in biology does not make one a physician.

 - Critical thinking

 - Oral communication

 - Interpersonal skills

 Dozens of research studies have now examined the applicant characteristics that employers prioritize when hiring.
 Here we summarize the results of 3 studies from that large literature.